c-blake/lc/README.md

 just a thing or two missing then you can likely add it without much work.
 Given human reading time and fast NVMe devices, even doing "du -s" inside a format is not unthinkable, though unlikely to be a popular default style.
 Hard-coding Git support seems popular these days.
-I do not do that yet, and I'm not sure I want the direct dependency, but you may be able to hack something together.
+I don't do that yet.
+I'm not sure I want a direct dependency, but you may be able to hack something together.